Frequently Asked Questions About St. Paul Al‑Anon/Alateen Intergroup

 The office is at 253 State Street on St. Paul’s West Side.
 This is just south of Plato Boulevard, two blocks east of Robert Street and one block west of highway US 52 (map).
 There is a sign on the street side of the building indicating the entrance.

 There is usually a complete inventory of English language Al‑Anon and Alateen Conference Approved Literature in stock.
-We try to have a few titles in Spanish.
-In addition, anniversary medallions are for sale.
+We try to have the Spanish translations of all the books.
+We also sell anniversary medallions.

-The office is scheduled to be open 12 noon – 4 pm, Monday through Friday and 9 am – 1 pm Saturday.
+The office is scheduled to be open 12 noon to 4 pm Monday, Tuesday, Thursday and Friday and 12 noon to 8 pm Wednesday.
+It is not currently open Saturdays because of lack of volunteers.
 Because we rely solely on member volunteers to open and staff the office, it’s a good idea to call ahead (651-771-2208) to confirm that the office is actually open.

 How can I contact Intergroup?

 The Intergroup phone number is 651-771-2208.
-This is answered in the office during office hours (Noon – 4 pm Monday through Friday, 9 am – 1 pm Saturday) when a volunteer is staffing the office.
-When the office is closed or unstaffed, calls are automatically forwarded to Minneapolis Al‑Anon/Alateen Information Services (952-920-3961).
+This is answered in the office during office hours when a volunteer is staffing the office.
+When the office is closed or unstaffed, calls are forwarded to a volunteer who answers them at home.

 You can email to stpaulafg@pobox.com.
 If the person who checks email cannot provide the information needed, the email will be forwarded to an officer or committee chair.